petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience.md

 Liferay DXP provides powerful tools out-of-the-box for understanding and delivering personalized experiences to users.

 For example, you can create [user segments](./personalizing-site-experience/segmentation/creating-and-managing-user-segments.md) and map them to different [experiences](./personalizing-site-experience/experience-personalization/creating-and-managing-experiences.md).
-With experiences in place, [personalize collections](./personalizing-site-experience/experience-personalization/personalizing-collections.md) and customize the way the content or the [pages](./personalizing-site-experience/experience-personalization/content-page-personalization.md) are displayed to users.
+With experiences in place, [personalize collections](./personalizing-site-experience/experience-personalization/personalizing-collections.md) and customize the way the content or the [pages](./personalizing-site-experience/experience-personalization/content-page-personalization.md) that users see.

 ```{tip}
 When a user belongs to multiple segments, you can [prioritize a certain personalized variation](./personalizing-site-experience/experience-personalization/personalizing-collections.md#creating-personalized-variations) or [combine collection entries from all segments](./personalizing-site-experience/experience-personalization/personalizing-collections.md#combining-collection-entries-from-all-segments).